 (d) If there is a serious incident involving an adult resident, you do not have to report the incident to Licensing, but you must document the incident in the same manner as a serious incident.
 You do have to report the incident to:

-(1) Law enforcement as outlined in the chart above;
+(1) Law enforcement, if there is a fatality;

-(2) The parents, if the adult resident is not capable of making decisions about the resident's own care; and
+(2) The legally authorized representative, if the adult resident is not capable of making decisions about the resident's own care; and

 (3) Adult Protective Services through the Texas Abuse and Neglect Hotline if there is reason to believe the adult resident has been abused, neglected or exploited.